-Section 7.08.
+37 Section 7.08.
 Dispute Procedures.

-Notwithstanding the provisions of Section 7.01 hereof, prior to instituting any litigation or other dispute resolution, the parties shall follow any applicable procedures set forth in this Agreement, including specifically Sections 3.04, 6.04 and 7.02, for the resolution of such dispute.
-Any appeals taken with respect to any dispute that arises in connection with this Agreement shall be taken in the federal district court in Boston, Massachusetts or, if said court(s) does not have jurisdiction, in such courts in the Commonwealth of Massachusetts that do have jurisdiction.
+38 Notwithstanding the provisions of Section 7.01 hereof, prior to instituting any litigation or other dispute resolution, the parties shall follow any applicable procedures set forth in this Agreement,

+- 40 including specifically Sections 3.04, 6.04 and 7.02, for the resolution of such dispute.
+Any appeals - taken with respect to any dispute that arises in connection with this Agreement shall be taken in the federal district court in Boston, Massachusetts or, if said court(s) does not have jurisdiction, - the federal district court in Boston, Massachusetts or, if said court(s) does not have jurisdiction, in such courts in the Commonwealth of Massachusetts that do have jurisdiction. - 44

-Section 7.09.
+1 Section 7.09.
 Specific Performance.